cowboyai/cim-start/compute/gateway/readme.md

 It also means I don't have to troubleshoot all the possible communication problems...

-We send a message, get an acknowledgement the message was received and potentially more Events containing any results of the message.
+We send a message, get an acknowledgement the message was received, and potentially more Events containing any results of the message.

 This is far easier to manage than handling a dozen APIs individually no matter how well written.
 Just managing that network is a problem.